Mick Ford

 Mick Ford (born 1 August 1952) is a British actor, screenwriter and playwright, best known for his portrayal of intellectual convict Archer in the cinema version of Scum.

 Early life and education

 Ford was born on 1 August 1952 in Croydon, Surrey.
 His father, Noel Ford, fought on the front lines as a Desert Rat during World War II.
-He attended John Ruskin Grammar School as a teenager and later joined the National Youth Theatre, where he appeared in numerous plays, including the premieres of Zigger Zagger and The Secret Rapture.
+He attended John Ruskin Grammar School as a teenager and later joined the National Youth Theatre, where he appeared in numerous plays, including the premiere of Zigger Zagger.